We can’t sugar-coat it, the cruise industry has already had the toughest year it has ever faced.

 “The Covid-19 virus has presented the whole world with a new challenge, and our industry’s already strict protocols have been strengthened throughout, under the guidance of international health authorities, as the world learns more about the unprecedented difficulties now facing us all.”

-What the cruise lines are saying
+What the cruise lines are saying about coronavirus

 Like all cruise companies, Royal Caribbean has been hard hit by the coronavirus crisis.
 But the line is using this period of uncertainty to grow, improve and look forward.